 8. Understand the Law Behind This Activity

 Many kids and cases I learn about through consultations and discussions about how to address issues just like this reveal some similarities that are good to be aware of.
 Often, girls who are targeted for inappropriate photos are younger than high school.
 Even as young as late elementary.
 However, when this material is sent, it is considered a sex crime on both sides.
 It is child pornography.
 Taking the photo is creating it.
 Having the photo on your phone is the possession of it.
-Sending the photo is distribution of it.
+Sending the photo is a distribution of it.
 Both sides can be prosecuted and teenagers engaging in something they think everyone else is doing can be forced to register as sex offenders.
 The consequences are real.

 Talk To Your Kids About Cell Phones